ansible-collections/dellemc.os9/README.md

 # Ansible Network Collection for Dell EMC OS9

 ## Collection contents
-The OS9 Ansible Network Collection includes the Ansible modules, plugins and roles required to work on a Dell EMC OS9 PowerSwitch.
+The collection includes the Ansible modules, plugins and roles required to work on a Dell EMC OS9.
 It also includes sample playbooks and documents that illustrate how the collection can be used.

 ### Ansible modules
-The following Ansible modules are part of the OS9 collection:

 - **os9_command.py** — Run commands on remote devices running Dell EMC OS9